j4k0m/Boxer/README.md

 # Boxer
-Automation magic bash scripting that will help your during playing Hackthebox or Tryhackme boxes.
+Automation magic bash scripting that will help you during playing Hackthebox or Tryhackme boxes.

 # Features